 How can I be sure I’ll get the correct treatment?

 Additionally, you can check whether they are accredited by the College of Podiatry.
 This is the ‘gold standard’ for podiatry practices because gaining accreditation is a rigorous process.
-Here at Northwich Foot Clinic, we have been accredited for over five years.
+We’ve been accredited for years, and all our podiatrists are fully registered and qualified.

 Ready to book your appointment?